skia4delphi/skia4delphi/README.md

 #### Tip

-To improve the quality and performance of FMX drawings, replace the FMX graphics engine with the **Skia4Delphi** graphic engine.
-[Learn more...](#fmx-canvas)
+To improve the quality and performance of FMX drawings, the replacement of the the FMX graphics engine with the **Skia4Delphi** render is automatically enabled.
+[Learn more...](#fmx-render)

 ## Examples